Y

 Exploits as features

-VECT0R's movement takes its lineage from the Source Engine, turning traditional exploits — air-strafing, surfing, bunny-hopping — into core features.
-Rebuilt in Unity with its own spin: sliding, auto-bhop, rocket jumps.
+VECT0R's movement takes its lineage from the Source Engine, turning traditional exploits like air-strafing, surfing, and bunny-hopping into core features.
+I rebuilt them in Unity with their own spin: sliding, auto-bhop, rocket jumps.